 In other words, what’s your end game?

-Education and common sense are both key to investing in property amongst other things, but so is being connected to the right people who can guide you in the right direction and provide unbiased advice.
+Education and common sense are both key to investing in property amongst other things, but so is being connected to the right people who can guide you in the right direction and offer sound, unbiased advice.

 So if you’ve decided that property is your investment ticket, please, I beg of you, leave your Ego at the front door and remember, it’s purely a numbers game at the end of the day.
 You don’t need to be in love with the house, or even like it for that matter for it to be the right one.